-- NB : The quantities of pixels are presented for such applications where a picture can have an arbitrary size (e.g., screencasting) - 3.1.3.
+$\mbox{NB}$ \: The quantities of pixels are presented for such applications where a picture can have an arbitrary size (e.g., screencasting)

+- 4.1.3.
 Bitstream syntax should allow extensibility and backward compatibility.
 New features can be supported easily by using metadata (e.g., such as SEI messages, VUI, headers) without affecting the bitstream compatibility with legacy decoders.
-A newer version of the decoder shall be able to play bitstreams of an older version of the same or lower profile and level. - 3.1.4.
+A newer version of the decoder shall be able to play bitstreams of an older version of the same or lower profile and level. - 4.1.4.
 A bitstream should have a model that allows easy parsing and identification of the sample components (such as ISO/IEC14496-10, Annex B or ISO/IEC 14496-15).
-In particular, information needed for packet handling (e.g., frame type) should not require parsing anything below the header level. - 3.1.5.
-Perceptual quality tools (such as adaptive QP and quantization matrices) should be supported by the codec bit-stream.

-- 3.1.6.
-The codec specification shall define a buffer model such as hypothetical reference decoder (HRD). - 3.1.7.
-Specifications providing integration with system and delivery layers should be developed.

-3.2.
-Basic requirements

-- 3.2.1.
-Input source formats: - o Bit depth: 8- and 10-bits (up to 12-bits for a high profile) per color component; - o Color sampling formats: - YCbCr 4:2:0; - YCbCr 4:4:4, YCbCr 4:2:2 and YCbCr 4:0:0 (preferably in different profile(s)). - o For profiles with bit depth of 10 bits per sample or higher, support of high dynamic range and wide color gamut. - o Support of arbitrary resolution according to the level constraints for such applications where a picture can have an arbitrary size (e.g., in screencasting). - o Exemplary input source formats for codec profiles are shown in Table 8.
+In particular, information needed for packet handling (e.g., frame type) should not require parsing anything below the header level. - 4.1.5.
+Perceptual quality tools (such as adaptive QP and quantization matrices) should be supported by the codec bit-stream. - 4.1.6.
+The codec specification shall define a buffer model such as hypothetical reference decoder (HRD). - 4.1.7.
+Specifications providing integration with system and delivery layers should be developed. - 4.2.
+Basic requirements - 4.2.1.
+Input source formats: - o Bit depth: 8- and 10-bits (up to 12-bits for a high profile) per color component; - o Color sampling formats: - YCbCr 4:2:0; - YCbCr 4:4:4, YCbCr 4:2:2 and YCbCr 4:0:0 (preferably in different profile(s)). - o For profiles with bit depth of 10 bits per sample or higher, support of high dynamic range and wide color gamut. - o Support of arbitrary resolution according to the level constraints for such applications where a picture can have an arbitrary size (e.g., in screencasting). - o Exemplary input source formats for codec profiles are shown in Table 10.

-+ Profile Bit-depths per color component Color sampling formats 1 8 and 10 4:0:0 and 4:2:0 2 8 and 10 4:0:0, 4:2:0 and 4:4:4 + 3 8, 10 and 12 4:0:0, 4:2:0, 4:2:2 and 4:4:4 o Support of configurations with zero structural delay also referred to as "low-delay" configurations.
+Profile Bit-depths per color component Color sampling formats

+1 8 and 10 4:0:0 and 4:2:0

+2 8 and 10 4:0:0, 4:2:0 and 4:4:4

+3 8, 10 and 12 4:0:0, 4:2:0, 4:2:2 and 4:4:4

+1 1 2 1 8 and 10

-Table 8.
+Table 10.
 Exemplary input source formats for codec profiles

-3.2.2.
+4.2.2.
 Coding delay:

-- Note 1: end-to-end delay should be up to 320 ms [2] but its preferable value should be less than 100 ms [7] - o Support of efficient random access point encoding (such as intra coding and resetting of context variables) as well as efficient switching between multiple quality representations. - o Support of configurations with non-zero structural delay (such as out-of-order or multi-pass encoding) for applications without low-delay requirements if such configurations provide additional compression efficiency improvements.
+- o Support of configurations with zero structural delay also referred to as "low-delay" configurations. - Note 1: end-to-end delay should be up to 320 ms [2] but its preferable value should be less than 100 ms [9] - o Support of efficient random access point encoding (such as intra coding and resetting of context variables) as well as efficient switching between multiple quality representations. - o Support of configurations with non-zero structural delay (such as out-of-order or multi-pass encoding) for applications without low-delay requirements if such configurations provide additional compression efficiency improvements.

-3.2.3.
+4.2.3.
 Complexity:

 - o Feasible real-time implementation of both an encoder and a decoder supporting a chosen subset of tools for hardware and software implementation on a wide range of state-of-the-art platforms.
-The real-time encoder tools subset should provide meaningful improvement in compression efficiency at reasonable complexity of hardware and software encoder implementations as compared to current real-time implementations of state-of-the-art video compression technologies such as HEVC/H.265 and VP9. - o High-complexity software encoder implementations used by offline encoding applications can have 10x or more complexity increase compared to state-of-the-art video compression technologies such as HEVC/H.265 and VP9.
+The real-time encoder tools subset should provide meaningful improvement in compression efficiency at reasonable complexity of hardware and software encoder implementations as compared to real-time implementations of state-of-the-art video compression technologies such as HEVC/H.265 and VP9. - o High-complexity software encoder implementations used by offline encoding applications can have 10x or more complexity increase compared to state-of-the-art video compression technologies such as HEVC/H.265 and VP9.

-3.2.4.
+4.2.4.
 Scalability: